top of page

 LANSING, Mich. — The Tri-County Regional Planning Commission (Tri-County) is inviting the public to comment on the draft document for the region’s upcoming Metropolitan Transportation Plan (MTP) from November 20 to December 18, 2025.
 The MTP, titled Moving Mid-Michigan, is a 25-year outlook on the future transportation needs of the Greater Lansing area.
 Tri-County is currently updating the region’s 2045 MTP to extend its planning horizon to 2050.

-Interested individuals can submit comments through Tri-County’s online comment form beginning November 20 and ending December 18.
-Tri-County will also host a virtual stakeholder input session on December 9 at noon and a virtual town hall for the public on the same day at 4:30 p.m., for those who would like to learn more about the MTP and provide live feedback.
-Prospective attendees are encouraged to RSVP at movingmidmichigan.org/events.
-All registered virtual town hall attendees will be entered into a drawing to win a $100 Meijer Gift Card.
-The winner will be contacted by email after the meeting.
+To share feedback on the plan, interested individuals can submit a comment form or attend a virtual town hall from 4:30-6 p.m. on December 9.
+Representatives from community organizations are also invited to a virtual input session on the same day from noon to 1:30 p.m.
+Both events will provide more information about the MTP and an opportunity for live feedback; prospective participants are encouraged to RSVP at movingmidmichigan.org/events.
+All registered attendees of the virtual town hall will be entered into a drawing to win a $100 Meijer Gift Card; the winner will be contacted by email after the meeting.

 The 2050 MTP, which is proposing over $5.2 billion in projects over the next 25 years, sets a long-term vision for improving the region's transportation systems and infrastructure.
 It plans for everything from biking and pedestrian trails (non-motorized facilities) to traffic congestion, safety concerns, road conditions, and public transit.